phonewrites/devops-recipe-app-api/README.md

 ## Terraform Setup

 These resources are created & managed outside Terraform & are used to store the Terraform state.
-Create a bucket for storing Terraform state & enable versioning (Check if public access is blocked; should be by default)
+Create a bucket for storing Terraform state & enable versioning (recommended for production).
+Ensure that the public access is blocked; should be by default.
 ```
 aws --profile mgmt s3api create-bucket --bucket tf-state-[REGION]-[ACCOUNT_ID];
 aws --profile mgmt s3api put-bucket-versioning --bucket tf-state-[REGION]-[ACCOUNT_ID] --versioning-configuration Status=Enabled